flegelleicht/bachelorbookcls/README.md

 Usage
 -----
 The class is straight forward to use because almost everything is required within the class file.
 There is not much left to "\usepackage".
-That also means, that you will have to change the class file if you disagree with some of the choices made.
+However that also means that you will have to change the class file if you disagree with some of the choices made.

 Example
 -------